-For toppings, sauteed onions, red peppers, mushrooms, cooked sausage, or bacon
+For toppings, sautéed onions, red peppers, mushrooms, cooked sausage, or bacon

-For cheese, one or a combination of the following: mozzarella, provolone, parmesan, fontina, romano, and asiago
+For cheese, one or a combination of the following: mozzarella, provolone, Parmesan, fontina, romano, and asiago

-Set the oven to 500°F or as hot as it will go and let it heat for at least a half an hour before making the pizza.
+Set the oven to 500°F or as hot as it will go and let it heat for at least half an hour before making the pizza.
 If you have a pizza stone, put it in the lower-middle part of the oven now.

 Combine the water and yeast in a mixing bowl, and stir to dissolve the yeast.
 The mixture should look like thin miso soup.
 Add the flour and salt to the bowl and mix until you've formed a shaggy dough.

 Turn the dough out onto a clean work surface along with any loose flour still in the bowl.
 Knead until all the flour is incorporated, and the dough is smooth and elastic, about 5 minutes.
 The dough should still feel moist and slightly tacky.
-If it's sticking to your hands and counter-top like bubble gum, work in more flour one tablespoon at a time until it is smooth.
+If it's sticking to your hands and countertop like bubble gum, work in more flour, one tablespoon at a time, until it is smooth.

 If you have time at this point, you can let the dough rise until you need it or until doubled in bulk (about an hour and a half).
-After rising, you can use the dough or refrigerate it for up to three days.
+After rising, you can use the dough or refrigerate it for up to 3 days.